- Wage Gap between men and women by the numbers

 In this article, we will discuss the wage gap from every angle: why it exists, what it means for employees, and how businesses can help close the wage gap.
 We’ll also go over some statistics, so you know just how big of an issue this is in America today.

-Wage Gap by the numbers
+Wage Gap between men and women by the numbers

 A 2015 survey of workers in Europe and North America found a gender pay gap of 23%.
 The main contributor to this gap was the underrepresentation of women in jobs with high-wage.
 Women were also paid less than men for low-skilled work.